 Many people fail to see the link between their habits and their health, being they rich or poor.
 They may be enjoying good health as a matter of chance or as something over which they have little control.
-Such view holds many back from improving their health and leading a more productive life.
+Such a view holds many back from improving their health and leading a more productive life.

 In reality, whatever your financial circumstances are, there are 5 basic steps you can take to protect and greatly improve your own health and of your family.
 Is doing so worth the effort?
 By all means!
 You can increase the quality of your life and avoid needlessly shortening it.